rotundasoftware/backbone.subviews/README.md

 	},

 	onSubviewsRendered : function() {
-		// this method (if it exists) is called after subviews are finished rendering.
+		// This method (if it exists) is called after subviews are finished rendering.
-		// anytime after subviews are rendered, you can find the subviews in the `subviews` hash
+		// Anytime after subviews are rendered, you can find the subviews in the `subviews` hash

 		this.listenTo( this.subviews.mySubview, "highlighted", this._mySubview_onHighlighted );
 	},